SynapseMedia/nucleus/docs/dev/arch.md

 The pipeline is modular and adheres to the decoupling principle, enabling flexible use cases.
 For instance, the **storage** component can be optional if data is already stored on the IPFS network.
 Similarly, the **mint** component can be skipped if there is no need to create NFTs for the metadata.
 The **processing** component may also be unnecessary if the media is already prepared for storage.

 !!! tip
-    Harvesting and Expose are the only essential components required for the functioning of the pipeline.
+    Harvesting and Expose are the sole essential components necessary for operating the pipeline.

 ## Transmission/Distribution